 I’m a bonafide sun-worshipper and summer is my favourite season.
-Aside from my love of basking like a lizard in any available sunshine, I love the summer for getting kids outdoors and exploring.
-With so many brilliant family attractions and glorious countryside within easy reach of Bristol, here are my top 10 summer days out near Bristol.
+Aside from my love of basking like a lizard in the merest snifter of sunshine, I love the summer for getting kids outdoors and exploring.
+With so many brilliant family attractions and glorious countryside within easy reach of Bristol, it’s easy to find inspiration for day trips from the city.
+Here are my top 11 summer days out near Bristol.

 30 miles from Bristol, Longleat makes a jam-packed family day trip with tons of wildlife to see, including a sea lion and hippo-filled lake, farm animals, brand new Koala Creek (the only place to see koalas in England) and plenty of animal encounters.
 Don’t miss the world-famous safari drive through wild roaming animals (if you don’t want to self-drive you can take the bus for £5 each), but don’t be put off by tales of monkey destruction, you can by-pass this en route and still see the other animals if you choose.
 There’s also the biggest kids’ adventure playground (with a splash park) I’ve ever seen, a couple of rides, a giant maze and the gardens of this gorgeous mansion house to explore.